Two of my grandchildren and I rode to the Belle Mont Mansion in Tuscumbia for the Plantation Christmas Event.

 The grandkids and I loaded into my car, and I drove home.

 I spent a wonderful day with two of my grandchildren.
-We learned some local history about the Belle Mont Mansion and the historic town of Mooresville.
+We learned about the local history of the Belle Mont Mansion and the historic town of Mooresville.
 I took many pictures and hope the grandkids remember our time on both tours.

 We saw several historical markers telling the history of Mooresville.